MadDogTechnology/devoware-utils/homonculus-messaging/README.md

 The output channel can be injected into any application class that must publish messages to RabbitMQ.
 It exposes a simple ```write(String message)``` and a ```write(String message, Map<String,Object> headers)``` method.
 Note that only strings and primitive wrapper classes should be used as header values.
-Here what a class that writes to the RabbitMq output channel might look like:
+Here is what a class that writes to the RabbitMq output channel might look like:

 ```java
 package com.doradosystems.messaging.output;